prefix-dev/pixi/docs/tutorials/ros2.md

 pixi run colcon build
 ```

-This will create a sourcable script in the `install` folder, you can source this script through an activation script to use your custom node.
+This will create a sourceable script in the `install` folder, you can source this script through an activation script to use your custom node.
 Normally this would be the script you add to your `.bashrc` but now you tell pixi to use it.

 ```toml title="pixi.toml"